Top 10 best playgrounds for kids in Toronto

 7. Kew Gardens Playground

-Located in the heart of Kew Gardens Park, this playground features a castle-like climbing structure built around a mature tree.
-A wading pool is adjacent to the playground, making it perfect for summer visits.
+Located in Kew Gardens Park, the playground features a castle-like climbing structure built around a mature tree.
+The adjacent wading pool makes it perfect for summer visits, and the Beaches boardwalk is close enough for a post-playground walk if you’re feeling ambitious.

 Find it